(Credit: Imago)

 Moyes’ pragmatic style may not deliver quick results, and with high expectations following his return, failure to integrate signings and address longstanding issues could put his job at risk.

-David Moyes looking concerned at Everton
+David Moyes Everton

 Thierno Barry to struggle in first Premier League season